stiliyanv/Xcode-shortcuts/README.md

 | **⇧(shift) + ⌘(cmd) + L** | Object Library |
 | **⌘(cmd) + S** | Take Screen Shot of Simulator |

-> Note: some of the shortcuts may not be `Xcode` specific and could be used with other software.

 ### Commonly Used Keyboard Keys

 - **⌘** : command / cmd